 \section{Model reformulation}

-In this section, the ZR equation \eqref{ZR1} is first reformulated into an equivalent form, which provides an elegant platform for efficiently developing arbitrarily high-order energy-preserving schemes.
-Due to the rapid decay of the solution at the far field \cite{Linares09,Oliveira03pd}, the ZR equation \eqref{ZR1} is truncated on a bounded interval $\Omega=[a,b]$ with a periodic boundary condition.
-In addition, we definite the continuous inner product as $(f,g) = \int_{\Omega} f \bar{g} \mathrm{d} {x}$, for any $ f, g\in L^2(\Omega)$ and the $L^2$-norm is defined as $\|f\|^2 = (f,f)$.
+Based on the idea of the QAV approach, the ZR equations \eqref{ZR1} are first reformulated into an equivalent form, which provides an elegant platform for efficiently developing arbitrarily high-order energy-preserving schemes.
+Due to the rapid decay of the solution at the far field \cite{Linares09,Oliveira03pd}, the ZR equations \eqref{ZR1} are truncated on a bounded interval $\Omega=[a,b]$ with a periodic boundary condition.
+In addition, for any $f, g\in L^2(\Omega)$, we define the continuous inner product as $(f,g) = \int_{\Omega} f \bar{g} \mathrm{d} {x}$, in which $\bar{g}$ represents the conjugate of $g$, and the $L^2$-norm is denoted as $\|f\|^2 = (f,f)$.